Tsuiki is a metal working technique that is derived

-A small layer of tin is melted and spread over the surface of the piece and then baked.
+A small amount of tin is melted and spread thinly over the surface of the piece and then baked.
 The temperature of the baking will allow the artisan to create different finishing colours.

 During the baking process, the artisan will rely on their experience and trained eye to know when the piece has been baked sufficiently.

 This process of tinning in this way was first developed by our artisans during the early 20th century.

 A mirror finished hammer is used to strike the entire piece to remove bumps and other imperfections, as well as add texture.

 Small decorative motifs are chiselled onto the surface using a countless number of small edged tools.

 The engraver will also specialize in chasing and repousse, where the copper surface is sunk in or pushed up to create dynamic imagary.
 They may also do inlay work, where different metals are placed inside a grove created on the copper's surface.

 After using a sulfer solution to darken the copper surface, each piece is then carefully polished by hand.
 Copper salts are used after to bring out the final colour.